intentor/adic/README.md

 ### <a id="multiple-constructors"></a>Multiple constructors

-In case you have multiple constructors, it's possible to indicate to *Adic* which one should be used by decorating it with the `Construct` attribute:
+In case you have multiple constructors, it's possible to indicate to *Adic* which one should be used by decorating it with the `Inject` attribute:

 ```cs
 namespace MyNamespace {